 Key Features of our Professional Learning Experiences

-Our professional learning experiences focus on the use of high-quality instructional materials about how to promote and support learning in a way that is equitable for all.
+Our professional learning experiences focus on the use of high-quality instructional materials as a way to make learning experiences more meaningful, rigorous, and equitable.

 We believe that professional learning experiences that focus on the use of high-quality instructional materials are most meaningful and transformative when these experiences include ten key features.
 These features, which are listed below, serve as the foundation of all the professional learning experiences that we create and provide for teachers.